Home » YouTube » Copyright Claims Vs. Copyright Strikes: How They Differ?

 • The Content ID will only affect that one particular video.
 It will not affect the entire YouTube channel.

-• The owner of the copyright may include advertisements in the video in order to profit from them.
+• The copyright owner may include advertisements in the video to profit from them.

 • The Copyright owner can demand a cut of the profits you might earn from the video.